cablelabs/snaps-openstack/doc/source/install/install.md

 ```
 sudo python <repo_dir>/iaas_launch.py -f <repo_dir>/conf/openstack/kolla/deployment.yaml -drc
 ```
->Note: The cleanup options (-c and -drc) also remove the br-ex configuration from the
-/etc/network/interfaces.d/ folder.
-This step will reboot each target server when it is done.
+>Note: This step will reboot each target server when it is done.
 Wait a few minutes then ping and/or ssh each target server to verify it is back up.
+In addition, log into each target server to verify that docker processes and images are cleaned up.
+If not, clean up the docker processes and images manually to prevent them from causing re-deployment failures.

 Last, re-install OpenStack.
 If docker repository exists: